epfl-ada/ada-2021-project-gluten-meat-free/README.md

 ## Research questions:

--   How are the quotations distributed across the 10 most common speaker’s countries based on gender across the years?
--   Are women speakers from developing countries less represented than those from developed ones?
--   Are women-attributed quotes less successful than men-attributed quotes?
--   Are quotes attributed to women from developing countries less successful than those attributed to women from developed countries?
--   What is the evolution of the gender gap in countries with a different development level?
+-   What is the evolution of the gender gap?
 Are we really going towards gender equality?
 -   Are women less represented in high-placed occupations with respect to men?
+-   Are women speakers from developing countries less represented than those from developed ones?
 -   Can we classify topics into male-oriented and female-oriented?
 Do men’s voices dominate in politics?
+-   Are women-attributed quotes less successful than men-attributed quotes?
+-   What's the influence of development level on the quote's success?
 -   Can we predict and explain the success of a quote based on features such as sex, occupation and nationality of the speaker?

 ## Proposed additional datasets: